 But before turning to a series of individual remarks, let me conduct a very brief survey of highlights from my perspective today: In terms of my daily use, the "summits" among the Number Pieces (coming to around 7 hours of music in total) are then One8, Two4, Two5, Four4, [Four6], Five3, Eight, Ten, Thirteen, Fourteen & the orchestral Sixty-Eight — listed here in the same order as presented below.
 (I've bracketed Four6 because its material depends upon performer choice, but it's generally been quite appealing in practice....)
 In keeping with prior remarks, most of those pieces are also at least half an hour long, the central piano concerto Fourteen being the only exception (at twenty minutes), while those lasting an hour or more are Four4 & Eight....
 The most "dense" among them in terms of listening activity level are then Thirteen, Ten & Eight, while the least dense are Four4, Two5 & Five3.
 (In this, Eight is Cage's final dance score masterpiece.
 And the late orchestral works, per discussion below, are probably the most promising pool for looking to add works to such a "favorites" list, i.e. pending better recorded interpretations....)
 And then beyond those eleven works (i.e. that I do want to hail unreservedly), let me also introduce the following specific genre-based consolidations or prospective ideas of note: Two2, Four & Seven belong to the earliest layers of Number Pieces, and basically present summaries in styles that Cage wouldn't continue to pursue (with the latter, perhaps, also anticipating the later mixed chamber pieces...).
 One5 for solo piano, as already noted, is then in the middle of the Number Piece series.
 And One10, Five5 & 103 present continuing provocations later in the series (the latter, accompanying the film One11, being without precedent), i.e. as pieces that seem to promise more....1 April 2021

 This section then consists of discussions of each Number Piece, including mentions of interpretations where needed or relevant.
-(It also dates to the beginning of this project, i.e. prior to the introduction above.)
+(It also dates to the beginning of this project, i.e. prior to the introduction above.
+And that also means that these paragraphs have been revised multiple times, sometimes leading to transient language inconsistencies, alas....)
 The ordering is straightforward, beginning with the smallest forces & then earliest works for those forces: The listing & order is taken directly from Wikipedia (as of August 2020).